-- Your second and third years are comprised of specialised property courses. - You will also complete two General Education courses in your final year. - In your third year, you will complete a Property capstone course.
+- Your second and third years are comprised of specialised Property courses. - In your third year, you will complete a Property capstone course.
 This provides an opportunity to apply your skills and knowledge in a practical context that can be shown to employers.